jasonsbeer/Amiga-2000-EATX/README.md

 Notes:
 1. If you do not intend to use a bridgeboard or the ISA slots, you do not need to install the components shown in the ISA SUPPORT silk screen.
-2. There are three video output options - Original VIDIOT, VIDIOT replacment circuit, and PI Zero HDMI.
+2. There are three video output options - VIDIOT, VIDIOT replacment circuit, and PI Zero HDMI.
 You need to install at least one of these options for video output.

 ## BOM
 REALLY BIG!